MonoGame/monogame.github.io/README.md

 # monogame.github.io

-This repository contains the documenation and the website for MonoGame Framework.
+This repository contains the documenation and the website for MonoGame.

-## Buolding from source
+## Building from source

 First up restore the dotnet tooling, this restores the `docfx` cli tool needed to build the website.
 ```sh